 Spend your work day on the Detroit Riverfront during Work from the Park, presented by Bedrock!
 Whether you're a remote worker or an in-office team, Robert C. Valade Park has everything you need to work along the water.

 Located at: 2670 Atwater Street Detroit, MI 48207 Email address: [email protected] Phone: 313.566.8200

-Bob's Barge is now closed for the season.
-The Shed Bar is still open at the hours listed below.
+Bob's Barge and The Shed Bar are now open at the hours listed below.